bambielli/bambielli.github.io/_posts/2016-08-21-read-by-refactoring.md

 * Update - Rename
 * Delete - Inline

-The process of creating names for your code has enough meat for another blog post...
+The process of creating names for your code has enough content for another blog post...

 ### Final thoughts